Seal of Niue: History

 Before 1974 Niue used the Coat of Arms of New Zealand.
 The Niue Constitution Act, passed in 1974, provided for the first unique seal to be created for Niue.
 The Seal was to be held by the Speaker of the Niue Assembly and was to be used to authenticate public documents or to affirm the creation of new laws by the Cabinet of Niue.
 The Speaker is also responsible for ensuring that the Seal is not misused.
 All judicial notices in Niue are affixed with the Seal.
 In 1977, after a request from the Niue Assembly, the Parliament of New Zealand passed the Seal of New Zealand Act with an amendment relating to Niue to bring the design of the Public Seal of Niue into line with the other nations in the Realm of New Zealand.
 Before 2007 the Seal of Niue was used in Tokelau to confirm the passage of legislation.
 In 2007 the Tokelau Amendment Act 2007 was passed, which replaced the use of the Seal of Niue in Tokelau and substituted it with "under the hand of the Administrator of Tokelau".

 The Niuean Cabinet approved a new design for the Seal of Niue as per article 15 of the Niue Constitution, and the Niue Assembly passed an act for its use on 29 September 2021.
-However, this design had already been used on commemorative coins produced for Niue by the New Zealand Mint at least as early as 2019.
+However, this design had already been used on the obverse of non-circulating commemorative coins produced for Niue by the New Zealand Mint at least as early as 2019, as a substitute for the effigy of the late Queen Elizabeth II.
+It has continued to be used on coins issued since 2023 after the coronation of Charles III.